flatpak/flatpak.github.io/source/apps.html.haml.markdown

   ## <a name="libreoffice"></a>LibreOffice

   LibreOffice is available as a standalone Flatpak file.
 This relies on the org.gnome.Platform 3.20 runtime, as well as the org.gnome.Platform.Locale runtime for it to appear in language other than US English.
-To download and install it, run:
+To download and install LibreOffice, run:

   <pre>
   <span class="unselectable">$ </span>flatpak remote-add --if-not-exists gnome https://sdk.gnome.org/gnome.flatpakrepo